jemmy512/book-notes/Linux/LinuxProgramming.md

         1. set a global flag and exits;
         2. perform some type of cleanup and then either teriminates the process or uses a nonlocal goto to unwind the stack and return control to a predetermined location in the main program;
+    // Linux doesn't recommand to use signal func directly,
+    // since it set some default flags: SA_ONESHOT | SA_NOMASK | SA_INTERRUPT;
 ```

 ### sending a signal: